bpi-oxford/lymphnode_analysis/README.md

          /ultrack_scripts - mostly scripts for visualisation of ultrack outputs.
 Mostly not used in the main workflow other than the flow_computation.py script which calcualte the flow field to aid with ultrack tracking.

+         /Utils - a few scripts for handling the large data. czi_loader.py is the most useful for loading in the czi files as it can use out of memory methods.
+Cell_identifier is prelimiary code to determine cell type through a secondary imaging channel.
+Perhaps would be best located elsewhere.